-The Somme , a department rich in history and varied landscapes, offers many opportunities for fans of urban exploration, or urbex .
-This practice, consisting of discovering abandoned places, allows you to immerse yourself in sites full of history and often unknown to the general public.
-Here is a selection of the five must-see urbex sites in the Somme, where each visit promises a unique and fascinating experience.
+The Somme , a department rich in history and diverse landscapes, offers numerous opportunities for urban exploration enthusiasts, or urbex .
+This practice, which involves discovering abandoned places, allows visitors to immerse themselves in sites steeped in history and often unknown to the general public.
+Here is a selection of five must-see urbex sites in the Somme, where each visit promises a unique and fascinating experience.

-The Château de Plessier-Huleu is an emblematic place for urban explorers, with its imposing architecture and its advanced state of disrepair.
+The Château de Plessier-Huleu is an iconic place for urban explorers, with its imposing architecture and advanced state of disrepair.

 Site Features